 Inspired by the the Sai, a traditional Okinawan melee weapon, the UPK-D1 Pocket Sai is a modern implementation optimized for compact and safe carry.
 This is not far from actual Sai history where Sai could be concealed within the loose fitting clothing of the time, the Kimono, and carried in sets of 2 or 3, of which various 2 handed and throwing techniques were used.

-The UPK-D1 Pocket Sai is designed to collapse and cover the 'Saki' or Sai tip, when unlocked with the press of a button located on the base of the blade, the handle slides to eclipse the monouchi (main blade) and create an integral sheath when closed .
+The UPK-D1 Pocket Sai is designed to retract to sheat the 'Saki' or Sai tip, when unlocked with the press of a button located on the base of the blade, the handle slides to eclipse the monouchi (main blade) and create an integral sheath when closed .
 This makes each Sai a contained solution with no need to return it to an accessory sheath.
 In its closed form, the Pocket Sai offers a formidable blunt striking weapon weighing as much as half a pound of hardened martensitic Stainless Steel.

 I designed the Pocket Sai with faceted bevels along its blade to give it an intentionally ominous appearance.
 In any confrontation you do not want a fair fight, you want every advantage, you want the biggest force multiplier you can attain.
 The Pocket Sai doubles in length to 12" OAL.
-The best defense to unavoidable confrontation is a strong deterrent, being forced into a fight only guarantees one thing, someone is getting hurt.
-Deployed with confidence the Pocket Sai would give any would be attacker a significant reason to reconsider their odds.
+The best defense to unavoidable confrontation is a strong deterrent.
+Deployed with confidence the Pocket Sai would give any would be attacker a significant reason to consider self preservation.

 *As with any tool, it can only be as effective as the user's training and preparation.
 Train hard, be a hard target.
 A hard target is a predator's last choice.

-The Traditional Sai is not a sharp edged weapon, though all Pocket Sai come to a distinct point, the traditional applications focus on defense manipulations to control an opponent's weapon and delivery of blunt strikes.
+While a traditional Sai is not a sharp edged weapon, Pocket Sai come to a distinct point to offer an effective pierce.
 The beveled mounuchi opens the option to grind the bevels to create a double edged dagger for those seeking it, with the yoku(guards) removed this implement becomes the UPK-D4.

 The Yoku, or side prongs are arguably the most recognized feature set of the Sai, and a significant effector in practical applications.
 Martial art techniques utilize the Yoku to achieve opponent weapon control and highly effective pinch, hold, and puncture techniques.